yuikns/sqlManager/README.md

 SELECT `idorg`, `org`, `orgClusterText`, `type` FROM orgranktest.org WHERE type...

-idorg(integer range from 1-1000+) eg. Tsinghua has idorg of 12 org(string) means standard form of organization name. orgClusterText(string) several writing forms for a organiztion seperated by ';' type(integer) means academic, industry, research center, or all
+-idorg(integer range from 1-1000+) eg. Tsinghua has idorg of 12 -org(string) means standard form of organization name.
+-orgClusterText(string) several writing forms for a organiztion seperated by ';' -type(integer) means academic, industry, research center, or all

 *queryMetaById((String Id)*

 SELECT `idorg`, `org`, `orgClusterText` FROM orgranktest.org WHERE `idorg`=...

 *queryScore(String isAcademic,String sortOrder)*

 SELECT `idOrg` FROM orgranktest.org WHERE type=...
 ORDER BY ...

 **MongoService**